Let’s be real - nothing sucks the joy out of wedding planning faster than in-law drama.

 They’ve had enough of it.

-Wheww this is definitely the longest i have typed ...(might make even make a Part 2 cos there's still a lot i can talk about)
+Wheww this is definitely the longest i have typed at once ...(might make even make a Part 2 cos there's still a lot i can talk about)

 But if you stayed to the very end, reading this — it’s probably because this hit home.